 Note: Older versions of the Application and Forms are not accepted for submission.
 Please always download copies of the current documents and forms from this website.

 How to complete and submit an application:

-- Carefully read all CSU IRB Policies (PDF).
+- Carefully read all CSU IRB Policies (PDF). *The IRB Policies have been updated as of 9/15/23, please carefully review them.
 Failure to follow policies and procedures may lead to significant delays in the processing of your application.

 - Complete the Human Research Application (Word).
 (If you are a student or you are not affiliated with CSU, then you must list a CSU faculty member as the Co-PI.)

 - Create the Addendum composed of all supporting materials.
 All supporting materials

 should be a merged into one PDF or Word file separate from the Application.
 The Addendum should include:

 - Human subject research training certificates for every member of the research team.
 Expired certificates will not be accepted. ****The CSU IRB has transitioned to the CITI human subjects training.
 The IRB is NO LONGER ACCEPTING NIH CERTIFICATES.
 Click here for instructions on registering and completing CITI training. ****